-John F. McGrath, Jr. joined Atara Biotherapeutics as Chief Financial Officer in 2012.
+John F. McGrath, Jr. joined Atara Biotherapeutics as Chief Financial Officer in January 2013.
 He was previously Executive in Residence and Operating Partner at Kleiner Perkins Caufield & Byers.
 John was also Vice President and Chief Financial Officer for Network Equipment Technologies, Inc., which developed and sold network equipment for real-time communications.
 Earlier in his career, he was Vice President of Finance for Aspect Communications, Director of Finance for TCSI Corporation and Manager in the High Technology and Manufacturing practice at Ernst & Young.
-John is a registered CPA in California and earned a BS in Accounting from the University of Wyoming and an MBA from Stanford’s Graduate School of Business.
+John is a registered C.P.A. (inactive) in California and earned a B.S. from the University of Wyoming and an M.B.A. from the Stanford Graduate School of Business.
 John has served on the board of the Presidio Fund, a publicly traded mutual fund, and as Audit Committee Chairman on the boards of Actel Corporation and Endwave Corporation.
 Away from work, John enjoys running (including three marathons), swimming and traveling.

 Chief Operating Officer

-Gad Soffer joined Atara Biotherapeutics in April 2013 as Chief Operating Officer.
+Gad Soffer joined Atara Biotherapeutics in March 2013 as Chief Operating Officer.
 Previously at Celgene, he led product development and lifecycle management for Abraxane, a breast, lung, and pancreatic cancer treatment also in development for melanoma.
 He also led $6 billion in business development transactions while advising on venture investment and strategic partnerships.
 Earlier, Gad was a healthcare consultant with Easton Associates.
-He earned an MBA at Harvard Business School, a master’s degree in geochemistry at Columbia University and an undergraduate degree at Harvard.
+He earned an M.B.A. at Harvard Business School, an M.S. at Columbia University and an A.B.from Harvard University.
 In his free time, Gad enjoys geology, fly-fishing, canoeing and snowshoeing.
 In 2001, he was inducted in the National Wrestling Hall of Fame.

-Mitch Clark is the Chief Regulatory and Quality Officer at Atara Biotherapeutics with responsibility global regulatory strategy and quality assurance.
+Mitch Clark is the Chief Regulatory and Quality Assurance Officer at Atara Biotherapeutics with responsibility global regulatory strategy and quality assurance.
 Mitch has over 30 years of global Regulatory Affairs, Quality Assurance, and Drug Development experience in the pharmaceutical industry.
-His professional experience includes senior management roles at a number of organizations such as Schering AG (based in its UK and Berlin offices), American Pharmaceutical Partners (APP), Abraxis Bioscience, Celgene Corporation, and Nantworks Group of Companies.
+His professional experience includes senior management roles at a number of organizations such as Schering AG (based in its UK and Berlin offices), American Pharmaceutical Partners (APP), Abraxis Bioscience, Celgene Corporation, and NantPharma, LLC.

-Among his significant previous positions, Mitch served as the Senior Vice President Regulatory Affairs at Los Angeles-based Nantworks Group of Companies where he established the Regulatory Affairs and Quality Assurance functions.
-He was Senior Vice President, Regulatory Affairs and Clinical Quality Assurance at Abraxis where he created and managed the regulatory team responsible for filing the initial IND and obtaining the global regulatory approvals of Abraxane®, the first albumin-bound nanoparticle product for the treatment of solid tumors.
+Among his significant previous positions, Mitch served as the Senior Vice President, Regulatory Affairs at NantPharma, LLC where he established the Regulatory Affairs and Quality Assurance functions.
+He was Senior Vice President of Global Regulatory Affairs at Abraxis where he created and managed the regulatory team responsible for filing the initial IND and obtaining the global regulatory approvals of Abraxane®, the first albumin-bound nanoparticle product for the treatment of solid tumors.

 Earlier in his career, he worked for large and small organizations.
 Most notably, he gained valuable international experience in positions of increasing responsibility with Schering AG, working in the Berlin head office and UK subsidiary where he played a key role in the global approvals of the first-in-class gadolinium-based MRI contrast agent, Magnevist®.

-Mitch holds an Honors Degree in Pharmacy from The University of Nottingham, England.
+Mitch holds a B.Pharm from The University of Nottingham, England.
 He enjoys a wide range of outdoor pursuits including canoeing, sailing and motorcycling.